im-dpaul/CIFAR-10-Image-Classification/README.md

 ## Training
 The model is compiled using categorical crossentropy loss and the RMSprop optimizer.
 Early stopping with a patience of 3 epochs is employed to prevent overfitting.
 The training is performed for 15 epochs with the validation data specified.

+## Evaluation
+  - Visualizes training and validation loss/accuracy curves using pandas and seaborn.
+  - Evaluates the final model's performance on the test set using `model.evaluate`.
+  - Generates a classification report and confusion matrix for detailed analysis.

+## Prediction
+Finally, the trained model is utilized to predict the class of a given image from the test set.
+The predicted class is determined and displayed along with the corresponding image.

 ## Running the Project
 1. Install required libraries: `tensorflow`, `pandas`, `numpy`, `seaborn`, `matplotlib`.